 See accreditation information for Mayo Clinic College of Medicine and Science.

-The goal of the program is to provide specialized training to motivated physician assistants who are interested in pursuing careers in advanced heart failure and cardiac transplant, with either a medical or surgical track.
+The primary goal of the program is to provide specialized, postgraduate surgical training to motivated physician assistants who are interested in pursuing careers in cardiac diseases focused on advanced heart failure and cardiac transplant, with either a medical or surgical track.

 Our mission is to:

 - Expand the physician assistant fellowship opportunities in the United States that focus on advanced heart failure and heart transplant cardiology, and those that focus on the surgical interventions of these patients

 - Develop a potential pool of physician assistants with advanced training who would be eligible for employment within our own system, if there is an opening, or at any transplant center within the United States

 - Allow the highly medical trained physician assistant to be employed in the community with expertise in the management of advanced heart failure in a general cardiology setting